 Stage 2 – If you are unhappy with the outcome of Stage 1, or choose not to have an informal discussion, you can send a formal complaint in writing to the manager of the service you are complaining about or to our Chief Executive.
 If you need help to write a formal letter, you can ask us to find someone suitable outside Impetus to give you that help.
 We will make every effort to arrange this.

 We will ask someone from another part of Impetus to investigate your complaint and will send you a response within twenty working days of our receiving the complaint.
 The reply will tell you what action we have taken to look into the complaint, the conclusions reached, and any action we propose to take as a result of it.

 Stage 3 – If you are unhappy with the outcome of Stage 2, you can write to the Chair of the Impetus Board asking for your complaint to be reviewed.
 You need to do so within ten working days of receiving the Stage 2 decision.

 The Board will ask a Trustee to review the facts of the case and investigate further, if necessary.
 We will send you a response to your request for review within twenty-five working days of receiving it.

-The e-news will be sent to you via email four times per year (one every three months) to update you on our news, case studies and other Impetus information.
-We also share details of upcoming events that we run or are otherwise involved with.
+The e-news will be sent to you via email four times per year (one every three months) to keep you updated.
 We may also send you an occasional off-schedule email, in between newsletters, with further relevant Impetus information and news which you may be interested in.

 We promise never to spam, but you can unsubscribe at any time via any of our newsletters or the signup form.

 Reports & Accounts

 Please download our Annual Review, Report & Accounts to learn more about Impetus’ work and plans for the future.